W I N G E D S E R I E S

 A painting from her Traveller Series called "The morning after - the party's over" was a finalist in The Sulman Prize in the Archibald, Wynne & Sulman Exhibition 2008 at the Art Gallery of New South Wales.
 Heavily layered with impasto and sand, and showing a strong use of chiaroscuro, these works interplay light and shadow to create dramatic visions in the spaces beyond.
 The presence and scale of the characters in her paintings gives impact in each work.
 Dallas began these works in her travels through Italy, Spain and France, and historic areas of Australia have also featured in this series.

 The Immersion Series is Dallas Lesley's paintings from exploring the reefs and marine life of Australia and around the world.
-First exhibited in Australia in early 2002, these works have been selected as finalists in several judged exhibitions, including The Walkom Manning Art Prize and The Fisher’s Ghost Contemporary Art Prize, and have been exhibited in New York, China, Fiji and Hong Kong.
+First exhibited in Australia in early 2002, these works have been selected as finalists in several judged exhibitions, including The Manning Art Prize and The Fisher’s Ghost Contemporary Art Prize, and they have also been exhibited in New York, China, Fiji and Hong Kong.
 Captain Cook Cruises sponsored Dallas Lesley on her explorations of the reefs around the Yasawa Islands in Fiji in 2001 and 2002, and the Sheraton Fiji Resort hosted an exhibition of her finished works.
-These works are layered with texture and capture the essence of drifting beneath the surface in the reflected light from the world above.
+These works are layered with texture and capture the essence of drifting weightlessly below the ocean's surface and diving into the reflected light from the world above.

 All Content © Dallas Lesley